 The bucket is fastened to the arm through two bolts and nuts.
-Installation and removal of the bolts require strength and care.
+Installation and removal of the bolts requires strength and care.
 Always wear protection and exercise care.
 Use at least two people to handle the bucket.

 - 2. Ensure the machine is parked on level ground.
-Lower the bucket's flat surface onto the ground to prevent bucket movement once the pin is removed. - 3.
-Remove the two nuts up front as shown.
+Lower the bucket's flat surface onto the ground to prevent bucket movement post pin removal. - 3.
+Remove the two nuts at the upfront as shown.
 Remove the bolts and keep them where they won't be compromised by metal debris or sand grains.

-- 4. Have two people carry the work equipment for installment and align it with the two holes on the arm. - 5.
-Replace the bolts and tighten the nuts.
+- 4. Have two people carry the work equipment to be installed and align it with the two holes on the arm. - Replace the bolts and tighten the nuts.